jui2542123/kmitl-esd-exercise2-61090022-Jui/kmitl-esd-exercise2-61090022-Jui/README.md

+*Some POM files are unable to change the artifactID because of the reason that I don't know I use the base one I get from the GOedu.

 # Overview
 This project covers the excercise 2 (Client, Server, API) for KMITL ESD - lecture 5-7:
 - Server with API (RESTful web services)